Learning Structured Representations by Embedding Class Hierarchy with Fast Optimal Transport

 Supervised classification problems have been a cornerstone in machine learning.
 While traditional classification methods treat class labels as independent entities, there has been a growing interest in leveraging semantic similarity among classes to improve model performance while following existing label dependency.
 This is particularly important in fine-grained classification tasks where labels are inherently living on a hierarchy, such as in the CIFAR~\citep{Krizhevsky2009LearningML} and ImageNet~\citep{5206848} datasets.
 To capture the hierarchical relationship between classes, \citet{zeng2022learning} made a significant contribution by embedding the tree metric of a given class hierarchy into the feature space.
 They introduced a regularizer, the Cophenetic Correlation Coefficient (CPCC), to correlate the tree metric with the Euclidean distance in the class-conditioned representations.
 This approach of encoding hierarchical relationship in the latent space not only led to more interpretable features compared to other hierarchical classification methods~\citep{shen2023hierarchical}, but also improved some generalization performance across multiple datasets.

 Despite the value of this framework for embedding class hierarchies, it presents a notable limitation.
-Specifically, \citet{zeng2022learning} uses the $\ell_2$ norm between two class Euclidean centroids as the distance of two class distributions.
+Specifically, \citet{zeng2022learning} uses the $\ell_2$ norm between two class Euclidean centroids, or equivalently, maximum mean discrepancy with the linear kernel, as the distance of two class distributions.
 However, this approach overlooks the difference of samples within the same class, and thus cannot fully capture the global structural information given pairs of class-conditional distributions, especially when they are multi-modal.
 On the other hand, the use of Optimal Transport (OT) as an alternative to Euclidean centroids has first gained attention in the context of clustering, where Euclidean centroids neglect the intrinsic geometry of data distributions~\citep{Cuturi_Doucet_2014}.